dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 - Running 14.0 with BIOS 4204 and a Ryzen 5600X, and using PC3600 RAM, I get GeekBench 6.2 scores of 1912/8765 (single/multi-core).
 - A typical M2 base $499 mini (https://browser.geekbench.com/macs/mac-mini-2023-8c-cpu) is (Geekbench) 2630/9735, so the base 5600X is about 73% of the M2's speed per core, and about 90% of the M2 (mini) speed with all cores working.
+- Compared to the Macbook Pro M3 Pro (14" MBP 2023 base model) at 3078/14019, the Ryzen 5600X has about 62% of the per core performance, and about 63% of the all-core performance.

 **Addendum: OC95+**